Star Awards 2024

 The 29th installment of Star Awards, Star Awards 2024 (红星大奖2024), honoured the best in Singaporean prime time television programming in 2023, as chosen by both the television and radio industries of Singapore.
 The nominations were announced on 22 February 2024, and was presented on 21 April 2024 through multiple channels including streaming websites mewatch and YouTube, which also provided exclusive backstage commentary 3:30 PM to 10:30 PM.

-Alongside professional and popularity awards, the ceremony featured stars from Singapore and abroad.
-Ann Kok and Jesseca Liu, having won their tenth Top 10 Favourite Female Artiste in 2023, were conferred with the All-Time Favourite Artiste Award at this ceremony, while Pornsak and Yvonne Lim, who were not nominated for the Top 10 Favourite Artiste in 2023, won their tenth Top 10 Favourite Artiste at this ceremony.
+All That Glitters won five awards out of the 11 nominations this ceremony, including Best Drama Serial and the lead (Jeremy Chan) and supporting (Zhang Ze Tong) actor roles, the latter who also won his first of three consecutive Most Popular Rising Star popularity award.
+Kym Ng and Aileen Tan won the lead and supporting actress roles respectively.
+In popularity votes, their first Top 10 wins were James Seah, Benjamin Tan and Zhang for the males, and He Ying Ying, Xixi Lim and Jernelle Oh for the females; Oh also won her first Most Popular Rising Star award.
+Ann Kok and Jesseca Liu, having won their tenth Top 10 Favourite Female Artiste in 2023, were conferred with the All-Time Favourite Artiste Award at this ceremony, while Pornsak and Yvonne Lim, won their tenth Top 10 Favourite Artiste at this ceremony after both missing out of their tenth award last year.

 Background

 For the 2024 awards, there were three major category changes: